Trying to find a new job after age 50? You’ve come to the right place.

 Finding a new job after 50 isn’t easy, but having a negative mindset, complaining, feeling jealous or anything like that will NOT help.

 It’s okay to feel those emotions occasionally.
 Everyone does.
 But move past it.

 Get back to putting in effort and focusing on what YOU need to do.

-Stay positive, show employers you’re optimistic and confident in the value you bring, and you’ll give yourself the best shot at landing a new, high-quality job after age 50!
+Stay positive, show employers you’re optimistic and confident in the value you bring, and you’ll give yourself the best shot at finding a good job after age 50!

 What Are Your Chances of Getting a Job at 50, 55, and Older?

 There’s no doubt that finding a job at 50 and above can be more difficult.
 I’ve seen this repeatedly while working as a recruiter and talking to many candidates both above and below age 50.

 Older workers may face age discrimination, the need to obtain new skills and experience through training, and more obstacles.